Nottingham Panthers win Continental Cup with 4-1 win over Ritten

 Great Britain international Robert Farmer scored twice as Panthers secured the title.

-The previous best-ever performance by a British side in the 20 years of the Continental Cup came in 2010, when Sheffield Steelers finished third in Grenoble, France.
+The previous best-ever performance by a British side in the 20 years of the Continental Cup came in 2001 when London Knights finished third in Zurich, Switzerland.